-BUILDS UPON MOMENTUM
+BUILDS ON MOMENTUM

-Six active easement projects totaling over 1,300 acres and two active fee-acquisition projects totaling nearly 970 acres have been completed.
-This program has shown just how ready landowners are for permanent protection options in the watershed, in portions of which had few, if any, options prior to its establishment.
-The partnership is requesting funding for Phase 5 of the program due to the overwhelming interest in land protection in the St. Croix.
+Twelve conservation easement and fee-title acquisition projects have been completed protecting 4793 acres and 23.3 miles of shoreline.
+This program has shown that landowners are looking for permanent protection options in the watershed.
+Large portions of the watershed have few, if any, options without this program.
+The partnership is requesting funding for Phase 6 of the program due to the growing interest in land protection in the St. Croix.
+Watershed.